Search for answers or browse our resource library.

 - What information would help you make your decision?

-If there is other information the hearing officer would like to see, ask that the record be left open so you have time to get the information to the hearing officer.
-Ask for an address, email or fax number to submit the information directly to the hearing officer.
+If there is other information requested, ask that the record be left open, so you have time to get the information to the hearing officer.
+Ask for an address and email to submit it directly.

 Need Legal Advice about Appealing a Denial?